falkecarlsen/poly-battery-status/README.md

 ## Features
 - Uses sysfs for gathering batteries and values on these
 - Calculates time-to-depleted and time-to-full from current power-draw
+- Takes battery-thresholds, such as [TLP](https://github.com/linrunner/TLP), into account when calculating time-to-_full_.
+Defaults to 80%.
 - Omits time-to-* when passive (specifically when sysfs delivers a status of `Unknown`)

 ## Usage